kutaykrademr/60---2---Financial-crime-prevention-and-risk-intelligence-on-chain-tool/README.md

 ## Contribution Policies

-The project contains a CONTRIBUTING policy that links to a Code of Conduct policy.
-Pull requests and Issues are enabled.
+The project contains a CONTRIBUTION policy.

 Requirement | Finding
 ------------ | -------------